rwaldron/tc39-notes/es8/2017-03/mar-23.md

 BF: We can have this discussion, but with async functions...??
 I don't want to talk about this now.
 It looks fine to me :)

-DH: Same top-level usage
+DH: Same top-level usage.

 BF: I do have a question on `ensureEvaluated` here, in the previous slide I thought `realm.import` returned an unevaluated dependency and this one looks like it ensures it's evaluated.
 If it's coming from something that's not evaluated, you're hoisting evaluation.

 DH: It's a bug in the first demo.
-You should just call `ensureEvaluated`
+You should just call `ensureEvaluated`.

 MM: Can module be a regular object?